angela-mc/angela-mc/README.md

 Hi there 👋

-I am angela-mc: Data scientist / analyst with a background in statistical modeling, data engineering (R), and reproducible workflows.
+I am angela-mc: Data scientist with a background in statistical modeling, data engineering (R), and reproducible workflows.

 📫 Find me at:
 - LinkedIn: https://www.linkedin.com/in/angelachira/